-📋 React hook for form validation without the hassle
+📋 React custom hook for form validation without the hassle

 TL;DR: Introducing a new React Hook library to deal with form validation with an easier and cleaner approach (IMHO).

 I have been dealing with forms over the past years, whether it’s a single form submission or multiple steps funnel.
 During the years, I have experienced with libraries such as Redux-form and Formik.
 Both are a great library for what they offer.